Greedquest/vbInvoke/README.md

 Under the hood it uses the same technique as [Rubberduck's](https://github.com/rubberduck-vba/Rubberduck) test execution engine to access the addresses of the public and private methods, ported from C# to VBA to twinBASIC (thanks RD team & Wayne for all the help).
 That foundation is then supplemented with a new technique to make calling them from VBA or tB much more natural (with dot notation).
 Click on the code review shield at top of post for more detailed code/technique walkthrough (written before tB port, but the concepts are the same)

 ## Quickstart
 Compile an ActiveX Dll from the `vbInvoke.twinproj`, or use the precompiled `vbInvoke_win[32/64].dll` (all found in the [latest release Assets](https://github.com/Greedquest/vbInvoke/releases/latest#:~:text=Assets) - whichever matches your VBA bitness).
-The library has 2 main methods and 2 ways of calling them:
+The library can be called by adding a reference or by using a declare statement.
+There are 2 methods `GetStandardModuleAccessor` and `GetExtendedModuleAccessor`:

 ### ActiveX DLL (`Tools⇒Add Reference`)